tboudreaux/mpl_animate/README.md

 also you will need to install ffmpeg, find instructions for you OS of choice

+## API Documentation
+mplEasyAnimate has a relativley simple API, only making use of one (animation) class.
+The API is however well documented in the code as well as <a href="https://algebrist.com/~tboudreaux/docs/mplEasyAnimate/index.html#">here</a>

 ## Adding Frames all at once (not recommended)

 mplEasyAnimate allow you to build up a list of matplotlib figures and turn them into an animation.
 You can send a full list in, this works well for small numbers of figures.